huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Planning-and-Implementing-Your-Azure-Rights-Management-Tenant-Key.md

 - [Generate and transfer your tenant key – in person](../../ems/AADRightsMgmt/Planning-and-Implementing-Your-Azure-Rights-Management-Tenant-Key.md#BKMK_BYOK_InPerson)

 > [!IMPORTANT]
+> If you have already started to use --- translation.priority.ht:
+  - es-es
+  - fr-fr
+  - it-it
+  - ko-kr
+  - pt-br
+  - ru-ru
+  - zh-cn
+  - zh-tw
+translation.priority.mt:
+  - de-de
+  - ja-jp
+---
-> If you have already started to use [!INCLUDE[aad_rightsmanagement_1](Azure Rights Management)] (the service is activated) and you have users who run Office 2010, contact Microsoft Customer Support Services (CSS) before you run these procedures.
+Azure Rights Management (the service is activated) and you have users who run Office 2010, contact Microsoft Customer Support Services (CSS) before you run these procedures.
 Depending on your scenario and requirements, you can still use BYOK but with some limitations or additional steps.
 >
 > Also contact CSS if your organization has specific policies for handling keys.